joshuadavis1990/garden-planner/README.md

 ## R4 - Functionality and Benefits of an Object Relational Mapper (ORM)

+An Object Relational Mapper (ORM) acts as a bridge between object-oriented programs and relational databases.
+In practice and directly related to this API, this means that an ORM will convert Python objects to the relational schema of the database.
+Direct SQL queries for the CRUD operations are therefore not needed when using an ORM as it acts as an additional layer between a programming language and a database.
+Principally, this means that it standardises the coding process, reducing boilerplate and speeding development time (/Understanding Object-Relational Mapping/).
+This API, in particular, has used the SQLAlchemy ORM which provides SQL functionality, and efficient and high-performing database access, adapted into a simple and Pythonic domain language (/The Python SQL Toolkit and Object Relational Mapper/).

+SQLAlchemy provides extensive help documentation for understanding its comprehensive functionality.
+It has allowed the following functionality with this API:

+- Declarative mapping of models which simultaneously define a Python object model as well as database metadata that describes real SQL tables that exist, or will exist, in a database (/SQLAlchemy 2.0 Documentation/).
+In this API, a model has been created for each entity in the database.
+- Creating instances of classes, using the `session.add_all()` method to add multiple objects at once, and then using the `session.commit() method to flush any pending changes and commit the current database transaction (/SQLAlchemy 2.0 Documentation/).
+- Using the `select()` function to create a new `Select` object, then invoked using a `Session`.
+- Using the `Session.scalars()` method to return a `ScalarResult` to iterate through the ORM objects selected.
+- Querying against multiple tables at once using the join keyword in the `Select.join()` method.
+- Automatically tracking changes to the objects as they are made.

 ## R5 - Endpoint Documentation

 ### Auth Routes